-Sustainability is the ability to endure without endangering or depleting natural resources for future generations.
-Societies are dependent on the preservation of our ecosystem and sustainability of the environment.
-Extended stakeholders (the environment, local communities, activist organizations, and the larger society) have the ability to influence the future of business.
-It is imperative to factor in social and environmental aspects as important dimensions of businesses.
+Sustainability is the ability to endure without endangering or depleting natural resources for our future generations.
+Societies depend on preservation of ecosystems and sustainability of the environment.
+Extended stakeholders such as local communities, activist organizations, and the larger society can influence the future of business.
+Therefore, it is imperative that social and environmental considerations be included as important dimensions of any business.

 IT plays a significant role in enabling the corporate sustainability journey.
 It can be used to effectively measure, monitor and report usage of energy and resources, account for carbon emissions, and integrate production control systems.
-It also identifies opportunities for optimization, enabling smart solutions across smart grids, green logistics, mobility, process optimization, and green IT.
+IT also identifies opportunities for optimization by enabling smart solutions across smart grids, green logistics, mobility, and process optimization.

-Infosys recognizes sustainability as part of global economic and social well-being.
+Infosys believes sustainability is indispensable for global economic and social well-being.
 Sustainability in businesses can be driven through three key factors - Social Contracts, Resource Intensity and Green Innovation.